Page last reviewed and updated on: June 6, 2025.

 Highway 742 (Smith-Dorrien Trail/Spray Lakes Road) will remain open, along with all trails west of the highway.
 Trails along the eastern slopes of the highway will be closed.

-- No unauthorized vehicles are allowed past Mount Lorette Ponds (south on Highway 40) or the Galatea Creek parking lot (north on Highway 40) from June 10 to June 18.
+- No unauthorized vehicles are allowed past Mount Lorette Ponds (south on Highway 40) or the Galatea Creek parking lot (north on Highway 40) until after the Summit.

 Visitor Information Services: